 I am very patient and deal positively and assertively with children’s behaviour understanding this as part of their learning and development of a positive emotional well being.
 I do my best to make children feel comfortable around me, using positive body language such as smiling to promote a happy atmosphere.
 I have a good sense of humour and appreciate the anecdotes and insights that children exhibit and communicate throughout the day.

 I am reliable, hard working, and a collaborative team-worker who responds positively to guidance and instruction from supervisors.
 I use my initiative and spontaneity to react appropriately to different situations and create a happy environment for the children in my care.
 Using my creativity i am able to plan and lead fun and exciting activities whilst being aware of the social, emotional, developmental and educational needs of children.

 I understand the importance of confidentiality and safeguarding, I follow all policies and procedures in the workplace maintaining a professional manner.
 I believe I am a strong team member as I listen to the ideas of others and will contribute my own when relevant.

 My hobbies and interests include looking after my dog and cats, music, yoga, clubbercise and being outdoors.

-I currently work in the baby room (age up to 2 years) where as well as being involved as part of a team in the running of the room, I also have responsibility for a number of key children.
-These responsibilities include the planning of appropriate and fun activities for these children based on observations and assessments taken during their play.
-I also act as first contact for the parents of the children
+I worked in the baby room (age up to 2 years) where as well as being involved as part of a team in the running of the room, I had responsibility for a number of key children.
+These responsibilities included the planning of appropriate and fun activities for these children based on observations and assessments taken during their play.
+I also acted as first contact for the parents of the children

 Babysitting: June 2009-present;